alidaoui/Breast-Cancer-Classifier/README.md

 # Breast Cancer Classifier

 The objective of this kernel is to create a classification model which classifies tumors into benign and malignant based on 30 features.
-The data set is included in the scikit-learn library under the model "load_breast_cancer".
+The data set is included in the scikit-learn library under the module "load_breast_cancer".

 The features in the data set are as follows:
        'mean radius', 'mean texture', 'mean perimeter', 'mean area',